-Normally, the choice of cable connectors is decided by the connection types on the speakers you have chosen.
+Normally, the choice of cable connectors is determined by the connection types on the speakers you have chosen.
 When connecting a mixer's outputs to multiple crossovers, then those to power amplifiers, and then those to speakers, you'll most likely be using at least two different cable connector types.
-Because audio equipment does give you a choice of connections, this reference guide should help you decide which cable connector type is best for your situation.
+Because some audio equipment does give you a choice of connections, this reference guide should help you determine which cable connector type is best for your situation.

 SpeakON is a type (and brand) of multi-pin connector that's commonly found on speakers and amplifiers with high wattage ratings.
-SpeakON connectors offer an exceptionally reliable connection, they can manage extremely high power, and they're durable.
+SpeakON connectors offer an exceptionally reliable connection, and can handle extremely high power, and are durable.

 TRS is the abbreviation for "Tip-Ring-Sleeve."
-This term describes $\frac{1}{4}$ " (or $\frac{1}{6}$ ") balanced connectors.
-A TRS plug can be found at the end of most headphone cords, if you want to know what one looks like.
-It looks like a standard $\frac{1}{4}$ " plug with an extra "ring" on its shaft.
+This term describes 1/4" (or 1/8") balanced connectors.
+A TRS plug can be found at the end of most headphone cords if you want to know what one looks like.
+It looks like a standard 1/4" plug with an extra "ring" on its shaft.
 TRS connectors are used wherever you need to have two conductors plus a ground (shield) in one plug.

-XLR (External Line Return) is a circular three-pin connector with positive, negative, and ground pins.
+XLR (External Line Return) is a circular 3-pin connector with positive, negative, and ground pins.
 These are normally used for transmitting balanced mic-level signals to mixers or line-level signals to powered speakers.

-TS is the abbreviation for "Tip-Sleeve" and refers to a specific type of 1⁄4" connector that's set up for two-conductor, unbalanced operation.
+TS is the abbreviation for "Tip-Sleeve" and refers to a specific type of 1/4" connector that is set up for 2-conductor, unbalanced operation.
 The tip is generally considered the "hot," or where the signal is applied, while the sleeve is where the ground or shield is connected.